How to apply

-- Are there tuition fees and are there available scholarships?
+- Are there tuition fees and do you have scholarships available?

-Tuition fees have been introduced in Finnish Higher Education Institutions in 2017.
+Annual tuition fees vary between 10 000 and 12 000 EUR, depending on the Master's programme.
 University of Vaasa provides a scholarship scheme for students who are subject to tuition fees.
 You can apply for the scholarship at the same time when applying for the admission to the Master's Programme.
 More information on tuition fees and scholarships is available here.

 - Who can I contact if I have questions?

-If you have questions on how to apply, admission criteria or the content of the Master's programmes you are most welcome to contact University of Vaasa Admission Services at admissions(at)uwasa.fi.
+If you have questions on how to apply, admission criteria or the content of the Master's programmes you are most welcome to contact the Admission Services of the University of Vaasa at admissions(at)uwasa.fi.

-Please note that during holiday season and application period answering may take some time, therefore it is important that you read the admission criteria carefully through to make sure your application is complete.
+Please note that there might be delays in the responses during holiday seasons and the application period, therefore it is important that you read the admission criteria carefully through to make sure your application is complete.